Jedrzej-Wydra/survival_analysis_em/README.md

-# A New Way to Calculate Thermal Summation Parameters for Forensically Useful Insects Using Mixture Models with Interval Estimation
+# Interval Estimation of Thermal Summation Parametersin Forensically Important Insects
 #### authors: Jędrzej Wydra, Łukasz Smaga, Szymon Matuszewski

 ## Abstract
-Estimating the time of death based on entomological evidence currently involves the use of the so-called “law of total effective temperature”.
-Application of this method requires knowledge of the development parameters of a given insect taxon.
-Previously, these parameters were calculated using Campbell’s method.
-However, Ikemoto and Takai identified three issues with this approach: it does not allow for the estimation of the optimal temperature range, disregards variance variability, and neglects random errors associated with temperature.
-Consequently, they proposed a new method to replace the one proposed by Campbell.
-However, this new approach also has some limitations.
-First, it does not allow for interval estimation of thermal summation parameter k.
-Due to a high variance in development of insects, point estimates may be of limited practical use.
-Second, it uses only a small percentage of available data for calculations (usually medians of development time for each temperature), which may lead to an unnecessary reduction of information and weaken results of regression analysis.
-Third, it assumes a homogeneous population, whereas the latest research indicates that developmental parameters are not constant within the population and depend, for instance, on the size of an insect.
-In this work, we propose an alternative method that effectively addresses the issues of its predecessors and also enables the detection of so-called component populations in experimental development data.
-We tested this method on data from previous studies (concerning C. maxillosus and N. littoralis).
+Estimating time of death based on entomological evidence commonly relies on the "law of total effective temperature", which requires developmental parameters of specific insect taxa.
+These are often calculated using the method of Ikemoto and Takai.
+However, this approach has key limitations.
+It assumes a homogeneous population and does not provide meaningful interval estimates, despite substantial variation within species and even populations.
+Moreover, by aggregating raw data before analysis, it discards valuable information, potentially reducing accuracy.

+In this study, we propose an alternative method that addresses both issues.
+It estimates interval values for developmental parameters while simultaneously identifying component populations within a dataset.
+The method involves fitting a finite mixture of Weibull distributions to development time data using the Expectation-Maximization (EM) algorithm.
+This allows for the inclusion of individual-level variability in the estimation process.

+We tested the method using previously published developmental data on two forensic beetle species, Creophilus maxillosus and Necrodes littoralis (Staphylinidae).
+Our approach yielded 95% intervals with coverage close to the nominal level, in contrast to Ikemoto and Takai’s method, which captured only 75% and 59% of actual cases, respectively.
+These findings suggest that our method improves the reliability of insect-based postmortem interval estimates in forensic entomology.

 ## Preprint
-Preprint will be available soon.
+You can access the preprint here: [Interval Estimation of Thermal Summation Parameters in Forensically Important Insects](https://www.researchsquare.com/article/rs-6823516/v1) (Research Square)

 ## History
 This project was a true test of perseverance — like navigating a labyrinth where every turn led to a dead end.
 We wandered from fuzzy logic to classical statistics, then took a detour into Bayesian methods, only to finally land on mixed models.
 Each approach seemed promising at first… until it wasn’t.
 But hey, every wrong turn was just a new lesson in disguise.

-I’d love to say this was the last time I’d wrestle with such a problem, but let’s be honest—if history has taught me anything, it’s that complex projects have a way of pulling me right back in.
+I’d love to say this was the last time I’d wrestle with such a problem, but let’s be honest; if history has taught me anything, it’s that complex projects have a way of pulling me right back in.
 Fingers crossed, though!

 ## Disclaimer
 The data used in this project were generously provided by the authors of other studies.
 You can access the original sources here: